 To evaluate changes in the hydrological cycle and water availability, monthly potential evapotranspiration (PET) and precipitation (P) were estimated using the Preistley-Taylor method on five downscaled global climate models.
 The Preistley-Taylor method utilizes vegetation cover and climate information: mean monthly temperature, maximum and minimum monthly temperatures, and percent cloud cover to estimate monthly PET rates.
 The difference between PET and P provides a relative index of water availability on terrestrial lands.
 In general, climate change is expected to reduce the amount of water available in Alaska by 10-30%, particularly during the peak growing month of June.
 A dramatic decrease in water availability will have massive effects on wildlife, vegetation, and cultures reliant upon permanent sources of water.

 Outcomes and Conclusions

 Alaska’s freshwater resources are threatened by global climate change.
 By demonstrating changes in future water availability, project leads hope to help managers and planners identify and protect species, habitats, and communities that are acutely vulnerable to these changes.
 Climate and hydrologic monitoring needs to be enhanced in scope and accuracy in order to create useful predictive analyses for managers and planners.

-Feifel, K. & Gregg, R.M.
-(2009).
+Feifel, K. and Gregg, R.M.
+(2020).
 Future Climate and Water Availability in Alaska [Case study on a project of The Wilderness Society and University of Alaska-Fairbanks].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/future-climate-and-water-availability-...
-(Last updated March 2010)
+(Last updated March 2020)